 A relatively large number of people in Dubois telecommute to their jobs.
 Overall, about 7.39% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Dubois is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Dubois does not have a public transit system used by locals to get to and from work.

-The education level of Dubois citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.99% of adults 25 and older in Dubois have a college degree.
+The percentage of adults in Dubois who are college-educated is close to the national average for all communities of 21.84%: 18.99% of the adults in Dubois have a bachelor's degree or advanced degree.

 The per capita income in Dubois in 2022 was $24,424, which is lower middle income relative to Idaho, and low income relative to the rest of the US.
 This equates to an annual income of $97,696 for a family of four.
 However, Dubois contains both very wealthy and poor people as well.